Pacific Northwest Chapter

 Jonathan Kemp

-I am a Professional Wetland Scientist and a college degreed Fish & Wildlife Biologist.
-I specialize in delineating wetlands and watercourses along with determining the presence or absence of fish and wildlife habitats in terrestrial and aquatic environments.
-Through detailed field examination, study, and mitigation techniques I orchestrate ways that, upon implementation, minimize critical area impacts for a planned project.
-I effectively and confidently respond to government agencies during the review process and craft ways to provide solutions to address the challenges to meet the goals and objectives for a complete and successful project.
+I am a Professional Wetland Scientist and a degreed Fish & Wildlife Biologist.
+I specialize in delineating and mitigating impacts to wetlands and watercourses along with determining the presence or absence of fish and wildlife habitats in terrestrial and aquatic environments.
+I effectively respond to government agencies during the permit review process and provide solutions to address the challenges to meet the goals and objectives for a complete and successful project while at the same time to protect critical area resources.

 William Kleindl Ph.D.